 One area where we were particularly impressed with the Helix Midnight is its temperature control.
-During our two-week test period, the mattress never felt too warm, or caused us to overheat.
-The breathable cover and airflow through the coils kept us at a cool, comfortable temperature throughout the night - even somewhat alleviating one of the reviewer’s “hot sleeping” issue.
+During our three-week test period, the mattress never felt too warm, or caused us to overheat.
+The breathable cover and airflow through the coils kept us at a cool, comfortable temperature throughout the night – even somewhat alleviating one of the reviewer's 'hot sleeping' issue.

 The mattress also didn't make any noise – there was no creaking from the coils – and had very little motion transfer, making the Midnight a good choice for anyone with a restless partner.

 Helix midnight mattress review: what we didn't like